-22 As used above and elsewhere in these specifications, the term purge shall mean the data is permanently erased or overwritten such that it is unusable and irrecoverable (also known as "zeroization" in FIPS 140-2).
+&lt;sup>13 As used above and elsewhere in these specifications, the term purge shall mean the data is permanently erased or overwritten such that it is unusable and irrecoverable (also known as "zeroization" in FIPS 140-2).

-(TMS) devices, content storage devices, Key Delivery Message(s) (KDMs), etc. according to their own operational needs.
+There are no end of engagement requirements placed on the security system.
+Exhibition may cleanse Screen Management System (SMS) or Theater Management System (TMS) devices, content storage devices, Key Delivery Message(s) (KDMs), etc. according to their own operational needs.
 Defined security system behavior places controls on Security Data, keys, etc. such that security interests are maintained.